 What are Smile Direct and Invisalign?

-Modern dental technology has done wonders in creating clear plastic trays that are custom-made to slowly shift your teeth into your desired position.
+Modern dental technology has created custom-made, clear plastic trays to slowly shift your teeth into your desired position.

 As these trays fit perfectly and are translucent, they are practically invisible.
 So which brand is better?
 Many factors come into play; for example, both treatments have pros and cons, and it is up to the individual to decide which option is right for them.